vadimzharov/k8s-cilium-cluster-mesh/README.md

 ## Testing Cilium Cluster Mesh installation/configuration using Helm Charts (GitOps approach) - part 1.

-Cilium Cluster Mesh allows administrators to connect Kubernetes clusters into one mesh network - where all pod networks are interconnected and pods from one cluster can reach pods or K8S services in any other cluster using IP addresses or DNS name.
-This can be useful in different scenarios - for example if an application is running in one K8S cluster but database required for the application to work running in another K8S cluster.
-Or if application is running on multiple K8S clusters and administrators want to balance traffic from (one or many) K8S ingress to all available application pods across all these K8S clusters.
+[Cilium Cluster Mesh](https://cilium.io/use-cases/cluster-mesh/) allows administrators to connect multiple Kubernetes clusters into one mesh network - where all pod networks are interconnected and pods from one cluster can reach pods or K8S services in any other cluster using IP addresses or DNS name.
+This can be useful in various scenarios - for example if an application is running in one K8S cluster but database required for the application to work running in another K8S cluster.
+Or if application is running on multiple K8S clusters and administrators want to balance traffic from (one or many) K8S ingresses to all available application pods across all these K8S clusters.

-I use Cilium CNI in my Homelab k8s clusters for a long time, and recently implemented Cilium Cluster Mesh to be able to distribute applications between my clusters and move them from one to another (almost) without service interruption if I need to re-install, maintenance or upgrade one of my K8S clusters.
+I use Cilium CNI in my homelab k8s clusters for a long time, and recently implemented Cilium Cluster Mesh to be able to distribute applications between my clusters and move them from one to another (almost) without service interruption if I need to re-install, maintenance or upgrade one of my K8S clusters.

-To manage my K8S clusters I use GitOps approach by using ArgoCD and deploy/configure everything using ArgoCD ApplicationSets/Applications, where I define git repository with K8S manifests or helm charts with values requried to deploy an application - and this approach I want to use to deploy and configure Cilium/Cilium Mesh.
+To manage my K8S clusters I use GitOps approach by utilizing ArgoCD and deploy/configure everything using ArgoCD ApplicationSets/Applications, where I define git repository with K8S manifests or helm charts with values requried to deploy an application - and this approach I want to use to deploy and configure Cilium CNI/Cilium Mesh.

 Not so far ago, to configure Cilium Cluster Mesh administrators were required to do some manual steps (using bash scripts) to create/copy certificates needed for Cluster Mesh to connect - from each of running K8S clusters.
 But starting from Cilium version 1.14.0, Cilium Helm chart provides possibility for administrators to configure Cluster Mesh in the GitOps way - just by installing Cilium Helm chart with proper values, and Cluster Mesh starts working immidiately.